cisco-open/sdwan-lab-deployment-tool/README.md

 ## Getting Started

 ### Prerequisites
 Catalyst SD-WAN Lab Deployment Tool requires Linux or macOS system.
-To run is on Windows, please set up Linux VM/container or use [Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+To run is on Windows, please use [Linux on Windows with WSL](/README.md#appendix---wsl-installation) or set up Linux VM/container.

 Catalyst SD-WAN Lab Deployment Tool requires Python 3.9 or newer.
 This can be verified by pasting the following to a terminal window: